 - Valley Nordkapp - the original British sea kayak in name only, now re-worked so subtly & decisively as to be almost a different craft to that piloted around the various remote headlands of the world throughout the 1970's & 80's.
 Not a huge load carrying expedition boat, but as with it's low volume sibling a paddlers boat in every respect.
 For coastal expeditioning & touring the Nordkapp is a joyful sports car of a kayak, a demanding mistress for those with a lower skill base, but the rewards are in the paddling.
 Price $4190 (composite)

-- Valley Gemini Sport - A game changer in many respects, short enough to fit into the standard car spot available in a block of units, fast enough to foot it on a standard club trip which clips along at 6-7kmh, and a ball-tearer in the surf (see our video of the Gemini in action HERE).
+- Valley Gemini SP - A game changer in many respects, short enough to fit into the standard car spot available in a block of units, fast enough to foot it on a standard club trip which clips along at 6-7kmh, and a ball-tearer in the surf (see our video of the Gemini in action HERE).
 Although designed with the surf in mind, a clever hull shape with more V than you'd normally associate with a play boat gives the boat solid tracking characteristics, and also a surprising turn of speed.
 If you measure a sea kayak by the ease with which it holds a cruising speed of 6-7kmh, then the Gemini loses nothing for being shorter than the traditional sea kayaks we have come to know.
-It's also a great price, just $2990 in fibreglass.
+It's also available in Valley's superb RM layup for just $1990.

-- Tiderace Xplore Series - A boat with the lines & grace of the Nordkapp, without the extremes of performance that you either love or find scary.
+- Tiderace Xplore L - A boat with the lines & grace of the Nordkapp, without the extremes of performance that you either love or find challenging.
 Rob has written an excellent review of the Xplore L which you can read HERE.
 Price $4290 (G-Core)

 3. The Future of Expeditioning